 Enhance a feeling of space

 Having a spacious area to shower in is an important part of creating a luxurious experience.
 If you aren’t lucky enough to have plenty of room consider creating a wetroom or a wet area, which are both great options for enhancing a feeling of space.
 Having a wet area means that the space needs tanking and there are a variety of options available.
 If opting for a wetroom or wet area it’s recommended that you hire a professional to carry out the work to ensure trouble-free use.
 It’s vital that you choose the right tiles too, as some types create a very slippery surface when wet.
-Mosaics are a good option as they provide a very eye-catching feature and reduce the risk of slipping.
+Mosaics are a good option as they provide an eye-catching feature and reduce the risk of slipping.

 In a wetroom or wet area the floor will need to be on a slight gradient, this ensures that the water drains away quickly.
 Where there is no visible shower tray the only drainage that you will notice is a neat, metal grille at the end where the shower head is.

 If you would prefer a shower enclosure take into consideration your available space, as different enclosures are suited better to different size areas.
-Walk in showers look great in large bathrooms and quadrant enclosures as well as bi-fold doors work well in small bathrooms.
+Walk in showers look great in large bathrooms and quadrant enclosures, as well as bi-fold doors work well in small bathrooms.

 When you have decided on the type of shower area that you want to create you can then choose a shower.
 One of the most popular options is combining a two-way thermostatic shower valve with a diverter so you can fit a fixed shower head and a shower handset.
 Shower heads that mix air with water provide a rainfall style effect and they use water in a more efficient way.
 Some fixed shower heads even feature colour changing LEDs to add ambiance to your daily shower.